| | |

 Can I use bottled lemon juice instead of fresh?

-Can I use a different type of biscuit or cookie for the crust?
+Can I use a different type of biscuit for the crust?

-Absolutely.
-Shortbread, Biscoff cookies, vanilla wafers, or gingersnaps all work well and give a different flavour twist.
+Yes.
+Shortbread, Biscoff biscuits, vanilla wafers, or gingersnaps all work well.

 What type of cream should I use?

-Use double cream (UK) or heavy cream (US)—anything with at least 35% fat.
-Lower-fat creams won’t whip properly or set as well.
+Use double cream or heavy cream with at least 35% fat for the best texture and stability.

 Partially eaten slice of lemon tart on a plate with a bite resting on a fork in the foreground, showcasing the smooth texture of the filling.